mcmasterwhitewater/mcmasterwhitewater.github.com/trips.markdown

 ## Elora Gorge: May XXth, $45.

 The Elora Gorge is a small section of the Grand River north of Guelph.
-It is very beginner friendly, no previous white water experience is necessary.
+It is very beginner friendly, no previous whitewater experience is necessary.
 This is a day trip departing from the McMaster Pool and ending with a BBQ near Mohawk College.
 Transportation is provided by volunteer drivers who will be compensated for their gas.
 The club will supply kayak, paddle, skirt, and helmet.
 The participant must supply a PFD (or BA) and suitable clothing (no cotton).
 The cost of this trip is expected to be $45.

 ## Madawaska: June XXth-XXth $85